m4hmw4ddy2-lgtm/goldstone-book/chapters/CHAPTER_3.md

 Nobody in the courtroom needed telling twice.
 Thomas didn't pause for it, didn't explain himself, just carried on: "I have taken a knife away from her several times during that time.
 She was going to make an end of herself, as far as I could see."
 Pressed again later, under cross-examination, he gave the same fact in plainer words, the county dialect dropped for the one the barristers would use: "It was about eighteen years ago that she tried to strangle herself... it was about eighteen years ago she took the knife up."

 Thomas could put a date on it, but how many times he never said, only "several."
-Her sister at Thaxted carried the same darkness, bad enough to need a surgeon's ongoing care.
+Her sister at Thaxted suffered similar problems, serious enough to need a surgeon's ongoing care.
 His aunt had spent some years bound in a strait jacket.
-A great-uncle of William's had also finished what the two sisters only attempted.
+A great-uncle of William's had died by suicide.
 And in 1880, his cousin, a soldier also named William, was taken to the Brentford asylum and never came out of it, dead within the year and a half.

 Emily's illness was therefore not an isolated event in the family history.
 Thomas later described similar problems among other relatives on both sides.
 William grew up in a household in which his mother's illness was longstanding and, at times, dangerous.